Cann65/aws-secure-static-website-terraform/README.md

 ## What this covers

 **Platform side:** CloudFront + S3 + Route 53 + ACM wired together end-to-end.
 Remote Terraform state in S3 with optional DynamoDB locking.
-The module is reusable—drop it into other projects and just change the variables.
+The module is reusable — you can drop it into other projects and just change the variables.

-**Security side:** The S3 bucket stays private (no public website hosting).
-CloudFront is the only reader (Origin Access Control).
+**Security side:** The S3 bucket stays private (no public website hosting enabled).
+CloudFront is the only thing allowed to read from it, using Origin Access Control (OAC).
 HTTPS-only with a modern TLS policy.
-Terraform uses a dedicated SSO role with scoped permissions.
-Everything is logged in CloudTrail.
+Terraform doesn't run under admin — it uses a dedicated SSO role with scoped permissions.
+Everything gets logged in CloudTrail.

 ---